godiagonal/elasto-js/README.md

 ];
 ````

-To create your grid we have to create an instance of Elasto.
+To create a grid we have to create an instance of Elasto.
 This can be done either
 with native JavaScript or jQuery.
 The parameters are the same either way.

 The native JS way: